Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 It's terrifying.

-He does it every week, and he published this very powerful op-ed um about uh the cost of engagement with communist China.
+And he published this very powerful op-ed about the cost of engagement with communist China.

 It's an ethical question how you decide if someone is really dead when you harvest their organs, because you can't harvest from a completely dead body.

-They need to be brain-dead and body alive.
+They need to be brain dead and body alive.

 Is the accident sufficient?

-Are they really brain-dead?
+Are they really brain dead?

 And mistakes are made in this.

-This is a this is a a fraught area, right?
+This is a fraught area, right?

-That that has to be figured out.
+That has to be figured out.

-We what we want to be doing is erring on the conservative side.
+What we want to be doing is erring on the conservative side.

-There was even an op-ed some weeks ago in the New York Times, I suppose, not surprisingly, arguing for the redefinition of the dead donor rule, basically making it the death a little less someone classifying someone as dead who's actually a little less dead, right?
+There was even an op-ed some weeks ago in the New York Times, I suppose not surprisingly, arguing for the redefinition of the dead donor rule, basically making it the death a little less, someone classifying someone as dead who's actually a little less dead, right?

 And we're talking about communist China here.